You are not alone. MaineGeneral is here to help you or your loved one with a lung cancer diagnosis.

 Caught at Stage I, for example, the chance of five-year survival is 80 percent; that rate drops to a less than 10 percent chance of survival when lung cancer is caught in Stage III or Stage IV.

 A National Institutes of Health study found the risk of dying of lung cancer could be reduced by at least 20 percent with the use of a low-dose CT scan of the chest.
-This kind of X-ray does not need any preparation and can be done in less than two minutes.
+This kind of X-ray does not need any preparation and can be done in less than five minutes.
 The scan is painless.

 Most people know that tobacco use causes most lung cancers.
 Maine’s smoking rate is higher than the national average (19.8 percent in Maine compared to 17 percent nationally).
 We have a higher rate of those who get and die from lung cancer than national rates.